Samastic/Letter-Link/README.md

-This game is based off the "word chains" concept as seen in CodeParad's [Exploring Word Chains](https://www.youtube.com/watch?v=6GuqNrV8LsQ).
+This game is based off the "word chains" concept as seen in CodeParade's [Exploring Word Chains](https://www.youtube.com/watch?v=6GuqNrV8LsQ).